ferrance/open-scales-project/spyderco-manix/readme.md

 If you have a piece of stock that is the correct thickness, this scale is very easy to cut, requiring only one tool change.

-I use a 2mm endmill for everyghind other than the chamfers.
+I use a 2mm endmill for everything other than the chamfers.
 Basically I just have that tool cut all the holes and the part.
 The rest is done with a 6mm, 90 degree chamfer bit.
 The pivot is chamfered to 1.7mm.
 The other two chamfered screw